SwapnaKategaru/Capstone-Project/README.md

 *TODO* Remeber to provide screenshots of the `RunDetails` widget as well as a screenshot of the best model trained with it's parameters.

 ## Model Deployment
 *TODO*: Give an overview of the deployed model and instructions on how to query the endpoint with a sample input.

+The model with best accuracy is deployed as web service which is a AutoML model with better performance.

+* A model is deployed to Azure Container Instances(ACI), by creating a deployment configuration that describes the compute resources required(like number of cores and memory).
+* Creating an inference configuration, which describes the environment needed to host the model and web service.
+* AzureML-AutoML environment is used which is a curated environment available in Azure Machine Learning workspace.

+* Deploying an Azure Machine Learning model as a web service creates a REST API endpoint.
+This project shows key based authentication used and Swagger URI that is generated through inference schema in score.py script file.
+* This endpoint can be used to consume web service using scoring endpoint URL and Primary Key.
+We can send data and make a request to this endpoint and receive the prediction returned by the model.
+* In this project, the data is requested to endpoint through endpoint.py script and also using Python SDK where input json payload of two sets of data instaces is used.
+* A post request is sent to endpoint that uses scoring_uri and primary key for authentication.
+This results in displaying json response as output.

 ## Screen Recording
 *TODO* Provide a link to a screen recording of the project in action.
 Remember that the screencast should demonstrate:
-- A working model
-- Demo of the deployed  model
-- Demo of a sample request sent to the endpoint and its response